rtfisher/self_heating_network/README.md

  ![Sample plot of isotope selector.](/_images/isotope_selector.png)

- Two figures are produced, helium_abundances.png for abundances versus time, and detonation_lengths.png for detonation initiation length versus time.
+ Three sets of figures are produced:  helium_abundances.png for abundances versus time, and detonation_lengths.png for detonation initiation length versus time, as well as a set of snapshots of reaction flows sampled at intervals in the network burn.

 ![Sample plot of detonation lengths.](/_images/detonation_lengths.png)